cryptojoks/antofy-docs/docs/tokenomics.md

 If some single-token system goes bankrupt, it doesn't mean all single-token mechanics are doomed.
 We have fundamentally different mechanics from LUNA, self-sufficient and not directly tied to the real world.
 Thus, it cannot be broken by external manipulation, as it happened with LUNA.

-### How will I be able to deposit or withdraw money from Elysium?
+### How will I be able to deposit or withdraw money from Antofy?

-In the beginning, a bridge with Ethereum will be set up to interact with the outside world, allowing users to use wrapped ETH in Elysium.
-It will also be possible to withdraw capital from the Elysium network using this bridge.&#x20;
+In the beginning, a bridge with Ethereum will be set up to interact with the outside world, allowing users to use wrapped ETH in Antofy.
+It will also be possible to withdraw capital from the Antofy network using this bridge.&#x20;

 Bridges to other popular blockchains will be created in the future.
-If necessary, it will be possible to make a bridge with reverse logic, where SABN or ABN is withdrawn from Elysium, and in another blockchain, the user receives wrapped SABN or ABN tokens.
+If necessary, it will be possible to make a bridge with reverse logic, where SABN or ABN is withdrawn from Antofy, and in another blockchain, the user receives wrapped SABN or ABN tokens.

 ### What happens if no one puts ABN in the Grinder?

 That won't happen.
-At least, the Elysium Team will put a single ABN in the Grinder queue at a price sufficient to issue a billion SABNs.
+At least, the Antofy Team will put a single ABN in the Grinder queue at a price sufficient to issue a billion SABNs.
 And we have no doubt that there will be many such overpriced orders.

 ### ABN will not be burned when trading on the exchanges.
 Will it break the system?

-There will be DEX in Elysium, so it will be possible to trade ABN for SABN outside the Grinder.&#x20;
+There will be DEX in Antofy, so it will be possible to trade ABN for SABN outside the Grinder.&#x20;

 If the price of ABN on DEX drops much relative to prices in the Grinder queue, it will open up an arbitrage opportunity.
 Anyone can buy a cheap ABN on the exchange and put it into the Grinder at a much higher price.&#x20;